Yashvendra/reverseShell/README.md

 # reverseShell
-Scripts of C which after compiling can be used by an **Attacker** to gain a shell of
+Scripts in C which after compiling can be used by an **Attacker** to gain a shell of
 **Target**